Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection: Introduction

-In order to train our model, we need to have a RGB-D dataset on transparent surfaces.
-Although there is RGB-D dataset~\cite{seib2017friend} available for transparent object detection, it is not suitable for our purpose for two reasons.
-First, the aim of this dataset is to localize \jychecked{small} transparent objects with limited patterns of shapes and object types, while we focus on a more challenging task that detecting glass surfaces without well-defined shapes.
-Second, it contains only 440 RGB-D images \jychecked{captured from a single scene} with \jychecked{four object types} (\ie, beer mugs, water glasses, white beer glasses, and wine glasses), making it difficult to generalize to real-world applications.
-To address these limitations, we construct a new large-scale RGB-D glass surface dataset from diverse scenes with glass surfaces.
-Our dataset contains a total of 3,009 RGB-D images that include glass surfaces with corresponding annotated masks.
+In order to train our model, we need to have a RGB-D dataset for glass surfaces.
+Although there is an RGB-D dataset~\cite{seib2017friend} available for transparent object detection, it is not suitable for our purpose for two reasons.
+First, this dataset targets localizing \jychecked{small} transparent objects with limited patterns of shapes and object types, while we focus on a more challenging task of detecting glass surfaces without well-defined shapes.
+Second, it contains only 440 RGB-D images \jychecked{captured from a single scene} with \jychecked{four object types} (\ie, beer mugs, water glass, white beer glass, and wine glass), limiting real-world applicability.
+To address these limitations, we have constructed a new large-scale RGB-D glass surface dataset from diverse scenes with glass surfaces.
+It contains 3,009 RGB-D images with glass surfaces and corresponding annotated masks.
 A dataset of this scale allows robust model training and evaluation.
-We have conducted extensive experiments to evaluate our method, in comparison with the state-of-the-art methods from the relevant areas, and show that the proposed model outperforms existing methods on our proposed dataset.
-We will release our RGB-D dataset and codes to the public to facilitate further research.
+Extensive experiments are conducted to evaluate our method, in comparison with the state-of-the-art methods from relevant tasks.
+The proposed model outperforms existing methods on our proposed dataset.

-Our contributions can be summarised as follows: \begin{enumerate} \item We proposed a framework for glass surface detection by incorporating the depth information, with two novel modules: a cross-modal context mining (CCM) module to jointly learn the RGB context features and depth context features for comprehensive RGB-D context modeling, and a depth-missing aware attention (DAA) module to explicitly exploit the location where the depth information is missing in the depth maps for glass surface detection. \item We constructed a challenging and large-scale glass surface dataset of 3,009 images from diverse real-world scenes, coupled with corresponding depth maps and ground truth annotations. \item Extensive experimental results demonstrate the superior performances of our proposed method over state-of-the-art methods. \end{enumerate}
+Our contributions can be summarised as follows: \begin{enumerate} \item We propose a framework for glass surface detection by incorporating the depth information, with two novel modules: a CCM module to jointly learn the RGB context features and depth context features for comprehensive RGB-D context modeling, and a DAA module to explicitly exploit the locations where the depth information is missing in the depth maps for glass surface detection. \item We have constructed a large-scale glass surface dataset of 3,009 images from diverse real-world scenes, with corresponding depth maps and ground truth labels. \item Extensive experiments demonstrate the superior performances of our proposed method over SOTA methods. \end{enumerate}

-\section{Related Work}
+\section{Related work}